 SECTION S.-REMITTANCES Dr. Rs.
-34,54,128 I.-Remittances within India- 101.
-This head consists of:- Cr.
-Rs. · Dr. Rs.
-Cash Remittances and Adjustments between officers rendering accounts to the same Accountant General or Comptroller Reserve Bank of India Remittances 8,51,168 8,46,006 Adjusting Account between Central and Provincial Governments.
-Adjusting Account with Railways 1,55,475 45,75,856 7,30,921 Inter-Provincial Suspense Account Total 18,52,649 53,06,777 Net Dr. Rs.
+34.54.128 I.-Remittances within India- 101.
+This head consists of: Dr. Rs.
+Cr.
+Rs.
+Cash Remittances and Adjustments between officers rendering accounts to the same Accountant General or Comptroller 8,51,168 Reserve Bank of India Remittances 8,46,006 Adjusting Account between Central and Provincial Govern-45,75,856 Adjusting Account with Railways 7,30,921 Inter-Provincial Suspense Account 1,55,475 53,06,777 18,52,649 Total Net Dr. Rs.
 34,54,128 Cash Remittances and Adjustments between officers rendering accounts to the same Accountant General or Comptroller Cr.
-Rs .
+Rs.
 8,51,168 102.
-The following are the details:- 1.
-Forest Remittances .
-Cr.
-1 Rs.
+The following are the details: 1.
+Forest Remittances Cr.
+Rs.
 4,25,476 2.
 Public Works Remittances Cr.
-R s.
+Rs.
 25,88,135 3.
 Sanitary Works Remittances Cr.
-R s.
-3,13,212 4.
-Judicial Remittances .
-Dr. B s.
+Rs.
+3,13,212 4: Judicial Remittances Dr. Rs.
 240 5.
-Transfer between Public Works officers Dr. F ls.
-3 6.
-Miscellaneous Remittances Dr. R s.
+Transfer between Public Works officers 6.
+Miscellaneous Remittances Dr. Rs.
 31,06,961 7.
 Transfer between Construction Board Engineers Cr.
-R s.
-6,31,549 Rs.
-8,51,168 103.
-This head covers two different kinds of transmittance in actual cash between treasuries and decounts to the same Accounts Office.
-Each separate and is watched through a remittance register.
-The other class are purely book adjustments made within ame Accounts Office, which are watched through separate or the purpose.
-There were discrepancies in respect of the e remittance transaction the account registers man items (2) e of this as of the aintained (3), (6) or the purpose.
-There were discrepancies in respect of the additional of the accounts of the a mittances which is leserve Bank of India Remittances .
+Rs.
+6,31,549 (Net) Total Cr.
+Rs.
+8,51,168

+103. This head covers two different kinds of transactions, one being remittance in actual cash between treasuries and departments rendering accounts to the same Accounts Office.
+Each separate remittance of this kind is watched through a remittance register.
+The transactions of the other class are purely book adjustments made within the accounts of the same Accounts Office, which are watched through separate registers maintained for the purpose.
+There were discrepancies in respect of the items (2).
+(3), (6) and (7) which have been mostly settled in the accounts of 1950-51 There is also a discrepancy of Ks.
+6,693 in respect of Forest Remittances which is under reconciliation.
+The outstanding balances are in course of adjustment.